Asante Empire: Family

 Standing among families was largely political.
 The royal family typically topped the hierarchy, followed by the families of the chiefs of territorial divisions.
 In each chiefdom, a particular female line provides the chief.
 A committee of several men eligible for the post elects the chief.
-The typical Ashanti family was extended and matrilineal.
+The typical Asante family was extended and matrilineal.
 A mother's brother was the legal guardian of her children.
 The father on the other hand had fewer legal responsibilities for his children with the exception of ensuring their well-being.
 Women also had the right to initiate divorce whiles the husband had some legal rights over his wife such as the right to cut off her nose for adultery.